ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/user/variables.rst

-Reusable variables
+Global variables
 =======================

-Reusable variables (or shared variables) are sued to describe test environment.
+Global variables (or shared variables) are sued to describe test environment.
-Variables are accesible from a test from the pamarater of the type ``shared`` or ``shared-list``.
+Variables are accesible from a test from the pamarater of the type ``global`` or ``list-global``.

 Add/delete a variable
 -----------------